Sunrise and DPML Dispute Resolution Policy

 - The role of the Panellist is to evaluate whether or not the Complaint satisfies the criteria set out at paragraph 4 of this Policy.
-The Panellists shall not specify a remedy, which is to be determined by Donuts (see paragraph 17).
+The Panellists shall not specify a remedy, which is to be determined by Identity Digital (see paragraph 17).

 - The Provider shall appoint within five (5) days following receipt of the response or the lapse of the time period for the submission of the response, a Panellist.
 The Provider will notify the parties of the name of the Panellist and the date on which a decision, absent exceptional circumstances, the Panellist shall forward its decision on the complaint to the Provider.